Introducing the 2nd Annual Global Blind Birder Bird-a-Thon 2026

 All are welcome, from experienced birders to beginners just discovering their first birdsong.

-All participants must follow the Birding Code of Ethics (adapted below from Massachusetts Audubon Society), which prioritizes the welfare of birds and respect for people, property, and place.
+All participants must follow the Birding Code of Ethics (adapted below from the American Birding Association’s Code of Birding Ethics), which prioritizes the welfare of birds and respect for people, property, and place.

 Blind Birder Community Conversations